NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 - You can also click the delete all button to remove all the data (note that this operation can take some time if you have a lot of data).

-New in version 4.1: A progress indicator is now displayed for each file being deleted, so you can clearly track the process.
+A progress indicator is now displayed for each file being deleted, so you can clearly track the process.

 Known issues: